oanda/apidocs/v1/forex-labs.md

 #### JSON Response Fields

-The response consists of one key and value pair.
+The response consists of one key value pair.
 The value is an array of hashes.
 Since there is no period parameter for this model, all 4 years worth of data is returned at once.

 oi
 : Overall Interest